Best Investment & Stock Research Apps

 Professional-grade financial data at a fraction of the cost

 TIKR Terminal gives retail investors access to the kind of financial data that used to be locked behind expensive Bloomberg and FactSet subscriptions.
-It covers over 100,000 stocks globally with up to 30 years of financial history, detailed segment breakdowns, and institutional-quality financial statements.
-The screener is fast and flexible, and the valuation tools make it easy to build DCF models without a spreadsheet.
+It covers over 100,000 stocks globally with up to 30 years of financial history, detailed segment breakdowns, and institutional-quality financial statements, all through a screener that's fast and flexible rather than clunky.
+The valuation tools make it easy to build DCF models without a spreadsheet, and the clean interface keeps that institutional-grade data genuinely usable rather than overwhelming.
+A free tier is available, with Plus pricing from just $19.95/month unlocking the full 30-year historical dataset.
+The tradeoffs: the free tier's access to historical data is genuinely limited compared to the paid plan, and TIKR offers no real-time market data or trading capabilities at all, so it works purely as a research companion rather than a place to actually execute trades.

 Pros